zaim/events/readme.markdown

 Library that uses event emitters for realtime Reddit API consumption.

-This library experimental and is under heavy development.
+This library is experimental and is under heavy development.